 USDA - Latest News Releases

-WASHINGTON, Aug.
-28, 2014 – Agriculture Secretary Tom Vilsack today announced that starting Sept.
-2, 2014, farmers can enroll in the new dairy Margin Protection Program.
-The voluntary program, established by the 2014 Farm Bill, provides financial assistance to participating farmers when the margin – the difference between the price of milk and feed costs – falls below the coverage level selected by the farmer.
+GRAPEVINE, Texas, Oct.
+29, 2014 – Agriculture Secretary Tom Vilsack, speaking at the National Milk Producers Federation annual meeting, today announced extended deadlines for the dairy Margin Protection Program.
+Farmers now have until Dec.
+5, 2014, to enroll in the voluntary program, established by the 2014 Farm Bill.
+The program provides financial assistance to participating farmers when the margin – the difference between the price of milk and feed costs – falls below the coverage level selected by the farmer.